goradd/got/README.md

 	got -I .;../tmpl;./projectTemplates file1.tmpl file2.tmpl
 ```
 ## Basic Syntax
 Template tags start with {{ and end with }}.
-You MUST have a space or newline after a begin tag and before an end tag.

 A template starts in go mode.
-To send simple text or html to output, surround the text with {{ and }} tags.
+To send simple text or html to output, surround the text with {{ and }} tags
+with a space or newline separating the tags from the surrounding text.
+Inside the brackets you will be in
+text mode.
-From within text mode, you can send out a go string value by surrounding the go code with {{= and }} tags.
+From within text mode, you can send out a go value by surrounding the go code with {{ and }} tags without spaces
+separating the go code from the brackets.

 Text will get written to output by calling `buf.WriteString`.
 Got makes no assumptions
 as to how you declare the `buf` variable, it just needs to be available when the template text is declared.